Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 Lastly, to qualify for these deductions, you will need to remain a full-time employee of the business that required you to move for at least 78 weeks out of the following two years.

-Though your taxes might not be due until April 18, you should begin preparing for your taxes by keeping records of your expenses as of January of each year.
+Whether you’re filing your taxes quarterly or holding off for the next annual deadline, you should begin preparing for your taxes by keeping records of your expenses as of January of each year.
 Make sure to document each of these small business tax deductions by keeping physical receipts and writing down the business reason for the expense on your receipts as soon as you receive it.
-Small business deductions can be tricky, it’s always best to consult a tax expert for any questions that might arise.